Dock connector: Lightning connector

 Apple introduced an 8-pin dock connector, named Lightning, on September 12, 2012, as replacement of the 30-pin dock connector.
-The iPhone 5 and later, the iPod Touch (5th generation) and later, seventh generation iPod nano, all models of the iPad mini until the 6th generation, the iPad (4th generation) and later, all models of the iPad Air until the 4th Generation and the first two generations of the iPad Pro all use the Lightning connector, as do several Apple accessories.
-Apple Lightning connector pins can be accessed from both sides of the connector allowing insertion with either side facing up.
+The iPhone 5 to iPhone 14 series, the fifth- to seventh-generation iPod touch, seventh-generation iPod nano, first- to fifth-generation iPad mini, the fourth- to ninth-generation iPad, the first- to third-generation iPad Air, and the first- and second-generations of the iPad Pro used the Lightning connector, as do some Apple accessories.
+Apple Lightning connector pins can be accessed from both sides of the connector allowing reversibility.

+Since the release of the 3rd generation of iPad Pro, the Lightning connector is being phased out in favor of the more universal USB-C. The transition was complete for all new models of iPads since March 18, 2022 and iPhones since September 22, 2023.

 Samsung 30-pin dock connector

 The Samsung Galaxy Tab and Galaxy Note 30-pin dock/charging connector is very similar to – although not identical with – the non-proprietary PDMI connector.
 It is unrelated to the Apple 30-pin connector.

 Korean standard cellular phone 24-pin and 20-pin dock connectors

 The 2001 Korean Telecommunications Technology Association (TTA) "Standard on I/O Connection Interface of Digital Cellular Phone" defined a 24-pin electromechanical interface specifications for cellular phone charging, wired data communication, analog audio, etc. The 2007 updated version has only 20 pins but added composite video output support among other changes.